ioos/bio_data_guide/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md

-## Aligning Data to Darwin Core - Sampling Event with Extended Measurement or Fact
+## Aligning Data to Darwin Core - Event Core with Extended Measurement or Fact

 Abby Benson
 January 9, 2022